Cell Phone Novel Documentary and Interview

 A Brief Overview

-Cell phone novels originate from Japan almost fifteen years ago, where a young man by the name of Yoshi started writing a novel on his cell phone consisting of short chapters that fits in a multimedia email message, sent to friends and then forwarded and spread through word of mouth and other makeshift promotional strategies.
+Cell phone novels originate from Japan almost fifteen years ago, where a young man by the name of Yoshi started writing a novel on his mobile phone consisting of short chapters that fits in a multimedia email message, sent to friends and then forwarded and spread through word of mouth and other makeshift promotional strategies.

 Cell phones in Japan were much more advanced than the Western counterparts back then and were capable of 3G internet networks and email messaging and did not have SMS text limitations.
 With the style and tradition of Japanese blogging which captures the essence of the sparse and ambiguous, context-based casual and personal Japanese language, the story started the style we see in English cell phone novels today.